 After a calcium signature is produced by specific channels, plant cells must precisely interpret the calcium signal in order to respond correctly.
 This “decoding” process begins with a molecule that serve as a calcium sensor that usually specifically binds calcium and initiates conformational change, leading to further downstream responses.
 Luan lab discovered a family of plant-specific calcium sensors related to animal/fungal calcineurin B (thus referred to as CBLs; Kudla et al., 1999, PNAS) that bind calcium and further interact with a family of protein kinases (called CIPKs for CBL-Interacting Protein Kinases, Shi et al., 1999 Plant Cell).
 The 10 CBLs and 26 CIPKs in Arabidopsis constitute a large CBL-CIPK network for “decoding” of calcium signals in response to external signals.
 The functional specificity, synergism, and antagonism among various CBLs and CIPKs constitute a complex signaling network for cellular regulation and crosstalk (reviewed in Luan et al., 2009, COPB; Luan 2009, Trends Plant Sci., Tang and Luan, 2017, COPB; Tang et al 2020).CBL-CIPK in the regulation of nutrient sensing and homeostasis: Plants are growing in a nutrient-poor environment especially after a long history of farming.
 Agricultural production is heavily relying on the application of chemical fertilizers, imposing a serious economic and environmental problem worldwide.
 One solution would be to breed crops that can tolerate low-nutrient soils to reduce the use of fertilizers.
 Work in Luan laboratory identified a CBL-CIPK signaling pathway that regulates the activity of a voltage-gated potassium channel involved in K-uptake in plant roots and another CBL-CIPK pathway for vacuolar K remobilization.
 Manipulation of CBL-CIPK network can potentially enhance the growth of plants under low-K soils, impacting agriculture and environment.
 (See Li et al., 2006, PNAS, Lee et al., 2007, PNAS; Tang et al 2020 Nature Plants).
 Furthermore, another CBL-CIPK network also regulates nutrient homeostasis through targeting transport processes across the tonoplast (vacuolar membrane).
 This mechanism is exemplified by high Mg-detoxification mediated by multiple CBL-CIPK complexes associated with tonoplast (Tang et al., 2012; 2015; Tang and Luan, 2017, COPB).
 The CBL-CIPK network has become a major signaling mechanism for the regulation of mineral nutrition by targeting transporters in various subcellular locations.
 Characterization of these transporters is also a primary area of research in Luan lab (Xu et al., 2019, Nature Plants; Zhang et al., 2018, Mol Plant; Wang et al., 2017, PLoS Biol.; Zhang et al., 2017, PNAS).

-PAMPs-triggered innate immunity depends on calcium signaling (Tian et al., 2019, Nature).
-The signaling pathway studied here is initiated by a peptide (flg22) derived from flagellin that interacts with cell surface receptor kinases FLS2.
+PAMPs-triggered innate immunity (PTI) depends on calcium signaling (Tian et al., 2019, Nature).
+RALF signaling in pollen tube reception also depends on calcium signaling.
+(Gao et al., 2022, Nature).
+Both the PTI and pollen tube reception are initiated by peptides (flg22 or RALFs) that bind to the cell surface receptor kinases.
 There are hundreds of receptor like kinases in plants partnering with various ligands to respond to environmental signals.
-Activation of many of such receptor kinases by their ligands, like in the case of flg22-FLS2, is accompanied by production of calcium signals.
-Luan lab works on the mechanisms of peptide-receptor signaling and its interaction with calcium.
-Several studies are associated with this aspect of the research (Jing et al., 2019, Plant Cell; Zheng et al., 2018, Plant Cell; Li et al., 2018, PLoS Biol.; Chen et al., 2016, PNAS; Du et al., 2016, PNAS).
+Activation of many of such receptor kinases by their ligands, like in the case of flg22-FLS2 and RALF-FER/LRE, is accompanied by production of calcium signals.
+Luan lab works on the mechanisms of peptide-receptor signaling and its integration with calcium signals.
+Several other studies are associated with this aspect of the research (Jing et al., 2019, Plant Cell; Zheng et al., 2018, Plant Cell; Li et al., 2018, PLoS Biol.; Chen et al., 2016, PNAS; Du et al., 2016, PNAS).

 Coding and Decoding of Calcium Signals in Plants.
 Ed.
 S. Luan, Springer 2012